| July, 2005

 thief."
 God remains silent, of course, but the narrator finds a sign from God nestled in the garden - "...a perfect rose,

+then another, /a summer of roses, safe behind a wall of sea-smoothed stones."
 The last poem in the book, "Walking at Day's End," aptly recapitulates various thematic strands, but also reinforces the

 strong, worldly voice of the entire book, a voice that arises from the urge to rely on language.
 The narrator's mature voice,